cortext/crawtext/README.md

 Crawtext provide a simple method to export it:

-`python crawtext.py export pesticides`
+`python crawtext.py pesticides export`

-And options for format and collections
+And also options for format and collections

 The complete structure of the datasets can be found in
 - sources_example.json